 Grilled steak can be an excellent doggy treat on occasion during leftover nights.
-The ancestors of the pet dogs would hunt prey and eat most parts of the animals they caught, bones included.
+The ancestors of pet dogs would hunt prey and eat most parts of the animals they caught, bones included.
 However, today’s dogs are very different from their wolf ancestors and have loving owners who provide their food for them.

 Raw vs. Cooked Steak Bones

 How you treat your dog after bone ingestion may differ depending on the type of bones they’ve eaten.
 Raw and cooked steak bones come with different health risks.
-When dogs eat a raw bone, there’s less risk of abdominal perforation as raw bones are more flexible and less likely to splinter.
+When dogs eat raw bone, there’s less risk of abdominal perforation as raw bones are more flexible and less likely to splinter.
 If you are new to feeding raw, bones are always recommended to be ground up before feeding them to your pup.

+Owners often ask if dogs can have cooked steak bones, and the answer is no, they should not.
 If it was a leftover bone from a cooked steak that was consumed, this is cause for concern and requires you to take certain steps, including contacting your veterinarian.
 While eating a raw bone isn’t without risk, it may not require a trip to the veterinarian, especially if the bone is fresh.

 Raw Steak Bones

 Many people feed their canines raw food.
 It’s seen a surge in popularity in recent years.
 Raw steak bones are said to be less likely to splinter than cooked bones and are therefore considered safer to eat.
-They are also recommended to be ground up, and included in their normal food.
-If your pup does eat a raw bone, there is a risk of contamination with food-poisoning bacteria.
+They are also recommended to be ground up and included in their normal food.
+If your pup does eat raw bone, there is a risk of contamination with food-poisoning bacteria.

 Salmonella and Campylobacter are two bacteria that can be found on raw meat and cause vomiting and diarrhea in our dogs.
 It can cause the same in humans handling the bones or in contact with the dog.
-This is on top of the usual risks to the dog of eating bones such as blockages and perforations.
+This is on top of the usual risks to the dog of eating bones, such as blockages and perforations.
 So if your dog consumed a raw steak bone, there’s still some risk.
-But because raw bones are tender and have some flexibility, you are less likely to end up with a perforation in their abdomen.
+But because raw bones are tender and have some flexibility, you are less likely to end up with a perforation in the abdomen.

 Cooked Steak Bones

 On top of the usual foodborne illness risks of eating raw bones, cooked bones have greater risks because they can more easily shatter, fragment, or break off into sharp pieces when consumed.
-This can cause serious problems including choking, tears in your dog’s intestines, and bowel blockages.
+This can cause serious problems, including choking, tears in your dog’s intestines, and bowel blockages.
 Cooked bones are never a good idea to feed to dogs.